 - Cervical intraepithelial neoplasia, a type of precancerous condition causing abnormal cell changes in the cervix

 Cryoablation therapy may also be recommended for certain types of precancerous or noncancerous tumors affecting the bone.
 More extensive surgeries can cause damage to the bone and joints, potentially even resulting in amputation.
 Cryoablation can reduce the risk of joint damage as well as the need for amputation.
 Cryotherapy may also be used as a treatment for Kaposi sarcoma, a type of cancer affecting soft tissues that is most often associated with AIDS and certain drugs that weaken the immune system.
 Cryoablation is not recommended for the treatment of lung cancer or breast cancer.
+However, it’s an ideal option for those who seek liver, prostate, skin and kidney cancer alternative treatment.

 How is Cryoablation Therapy Administered?